-Rationale: When bleeding is controlled, give normal saline as a bolus (500 to 1,000 mL in adults;

-20 mL/kg in pediatric patients) rapidly and then repeat the ITLS Ongoing Exam.
+Rationale: When bleeding is controlled, give normal saline as a bolus (500 mL in adults; 20 mL/kg in pediatric patients) rapidly and then repeat the ITLS Reassessment Exam.

 Rationale: Hyperventilation and hypoventilation can cause cerebral ischemia and increased mortality in the TBI patient.
-Maintaining normal ventilation (not hyperventilation) with high-flow oxygen at a rate of about one breath every 6 to 8 seconds (8 to 10 per minute) to maintain an end-tidal CO_2 (ETCO2) of 35-45 mmHg.
+Maintain normal ventilation (not hyperventilation) with high-flow oxygen at a rate of about one breath every 6 to 8 seconds (8 to 10 per minute) to maintain an end-tidal CO_2 (ETCO2) of 35-45 mmHg.

-Rationale: Suspect head injury unless patient is alert, then suspect eye injury.
+Objective: Chapter 3, Objective 1 Page: 49 Rationale: Suspect head injury unless patient is alert, then suspect eye injury.

-Rationale: Supplemental oxygen is recommended for all trauma patients, especially if hypoxic.
+Objective: Chapter 6, Objective 3 Page: 108 Rationale: Supplemental oxygen is recommended for all trauma patients, especially if hypoxic.